aaronodonoghue96/ultimate-music-quiz/README.md

 ![Ultimate Music Quiz end screen](assets/screenshots/end_of_game.png)
 - End of Game
-  - When the game is over, the user is shown their final score, a message to thank them for playing the game, and the Play button (which now says "Play Again"), which will restart a new game of the same length, and the Quit Game button, which will return the user to the main menu.
+  - When the game is over, the user is shown their final score, a message to thank them for playing the game, and the Quit Game button, which will return the user to the main menu.

 ### Quiz Length Selection Options:
 ![5 Questions Selected](assets/screenshots/quiz_length_selection_buttons_5.png)